plamoni/SiriProxy/README.md

 Short answer: No.

 Longer answer: While this doesn't let you do such a thing, it could HELP with such a thing.
-For instance, if you get Siri installed on your iPhone 4 (don't ask me how to do this, I really don't know), and you get someone to give you a valid iPhone 4S UIUD (don't ask me for mine, I will ignore your request), you could use this proxy in order to substitute the valid UIUD for your device's invalid UIUD.
+For instance, if you get Siri installed on your iPhone 4 (don't ask me how to do this, I really don't know), and you get someone to give you a valid iPhone 4S UDID (don't ask me for mine, I will ignore your request), you could use this proxy in order to substitute the valid UDID for your device's invalid UDID.
 It would be pretty trivial.
-Of course, that would allow anyone with access to the proxy use your UIUD, so I'd recommend against that sort of action on anything externally accessible without performing some sort of authentication (might I suggest, checking the phone's UIUD? hehe).
+Of course, that would allow anyone with access to the proxy use your UDID, so I'd recommend against that sort of action on anything externally accessible without performing some sort of authentication (might I suggest, checking the phone's UDID? hehe).

 **How do I generate the certificate?**